Soham-Gaonkar/Soham-Gaonkar.github.io/_posts/2024-06-06-PyCon_proposal.md

 Attendees will walk away with a comprehensive understanding of Python C API's capabilities, its role in enhancing Python's performance, and the practical steps to extend their Python projects with C/C++.
 They will be inspired to leverage the strengths of adding a C++ backend for amazingly fast computations without sacrificing Python's user-friendly features.

 ### Speaker information
-Kishan Ved is a third year student at the Indian Institute of Technology Gandhinagar, India.
+Soham Gaonkar is a second year student at the Indian Institute of Technology Gandhinagar, India.
 He is pursuing a B.Tech degree in Computer Science and Engineering.

 Kishan has contributed to Google Summer of Code 2024.
 He has developed open source software for NumFOCUS organization's project: PyDataStructs.